aristanetworks/j2lint/README.md

 ### Adding custom rules

 1. Create a new rules directory under j2lint folder.
-2. Add custom rule classes which are similar to classes in j2lint/rules directory.
+2. Add custom rule classes that are similar to classes in j2lint/rules directory.
 3. Run the jinja2 linter using --rules-dir option

     ```bash